How to Store Nail Polish Properly

 How to store nail polish properly seems like an easy concept, but you might be surprised at how much it affects the durability of your nail polish.
 Storing your nail polish properly will help prevent thick formula consistency, help its durability, and will make your nail polish last longer on your nails.
 Our formula is long-lasting, but like with make-up products, it’s important to know how to store your nail polish properly and to get the best use of it.

-Out tips include:
+Our tips include:

-Ways to store nail polish
+• Ways to store nail polish

-How to store nail polish remover
+• How to store nail polish remover

-How to store cuticle oil and quick dry oil
+• How to store cuticle oil and quick dry oil

-Ways to store nail polish
+Ways to store nail polish:

 We all make the mistake of storing our nail polish in our bathrooms.
 This is actually one of the worst places to store your nail polish, as it needs to be stored in a cool, dry place.
 Make sure to keep it away from sunlight and at a normal room temperature.
-Humid temperatures like in your bathroom cause the oils to collect on the top of the polish layer.
-One of the places you can store is perhaps your bedroom.
-It’s also important to keep your nail polish standing upright and organized neatly.
-When applying your nail polish, make sure to warm it up with the warmth of your hands.
+Humid temperatures, like those in your bathroom, cause the oils to collect on the top of the polish layer.

-How to store nail polish remover
+How to store nail polish remover:

 How to keep nail polish from drying out